Group Secret-Key Generation using Algebraic Rings in Wireless Networks: System Model for GSK Generation

-We present a detailed description of a GSK protocol \cite{HSY} to exchange a common source of randomness among the three nodes in the network shown in Fig. \ref{fig:network_model}.
+We present a detailed description of a GSK protocol \cite{HSY} to exchange a CSR among the three nodes in the network shown in Fig. \ref{fig:network_model}.
 We describe the four phases of the protocol for a given coherence-block $l \in \{1, 2, \ldots, L\}$:\\ \textbf{Phase 1}: node-$1$ transmits a pilot symbol $x = 1$, which is used by node-$2$ and node-$3$ to estimate the channels $h_{12}(l)$ and $h_{13}(l)$, respectively, as

 where $e^{(1)}_{2}(l) \sim \mathcal{CN}(0, \gamma)$ and $e^{(1)}_{3}(l) \sim \mathcal{CN}(0, \gamma)$ denote the channel estimation errors at node-$2$ and node-$3$, respectively.
 The superscripts denote the phase number in each coherence-block.\\ \textbf{Phase 2}: node-$2$ transmits a pilot symbol $x = 1$, which is used by node-$1$ and node-$3$ to estimate the channels $h_{12}(l)$ and $h_{23}(l)$, respectively, as